Budget-Friendly Foods for Your Healthy Grocery List

 Similarly priced to onions, sweet potatoes are both popular and healthy.
 They provide an impressive amount of vitamins and minerals that come with multiple health benefits.
 Their primary nutrient is Vitamin A and just one potato contains your entire daily dose!
 They’re also rich in potassium, fibre, and other vitamins.
 You can enjoy sweet potatoes in a number of ways from simply baking to steaming or just adding to your current dishes.
 Their mild flavour also makes them popular with kids so they’re great for families.
 And if you haven’t tried Sweet Potato chips – you aren’t living!
 They are deliciously sweet!

 Delicious recipes using sweet potatoes include:

 - Sweet Potato and Ham Croquettes

 - Baked, Stuffed Sweet Potatoes with Rice and Chickpeas

 4. Canned Fish

 Although many of the foods on this list are vegetables, you also want a diet that contains protein.
 Meats can be expensive but canned fish is surprisingly affordable.
 Much less expensive than fresh seafood, a can of tuna is only a few dollars.
-Canned fish such as tuna or salmon are rich in omega-3 fats which contributes to good heart health.
+Canned fish such as tuna or salmon are rich in omega-3 fats which contribute to good heart health.
 Fish is also a lean protein so it’s a great option for your shopping list.
-Consider making tuna into salads, casseroles, and enjoying in recipes.
+Consider making tuna into salads, and casseroles, and enjoying in recipes.